leafsphp/docs/src/modules/http/v/2/request.md

 <!-- markdownlint-disable no-inline-html -->
 <!-- markdownlint-disable no-duplicate-header -->

-The request object is an abstraction of the current HTTP request and allows you to easily interact with any data passed into your application.
+The request object provides an interface for accessing and manipulating the current HTTP request being handled by your application, as well as retrieving input, cookies, and files that were submitted with the request.

 ## Usage

+There are different ways you can access an instance of the Leaf request object.
+We've listed a couple of them below, every method below will return the active instance of Leaf request.

 <div class="functional-mode">

-- ### Functional Mode
+### Functional Mode
 <!-- <Badge text="new" /> -->

 Request now hooks into leaf 3's functional mode and comes with global functions you can use anywhere in your app.
 Read the [functional mode docs](/docs/tooling/functions) for all the information on functional mode.